dmcardle/nmcardle.com/cv/cv.md

 * Added a "chip info" struct at a fixed location in the ROM (PRs [#18100](https://github.com/lowRISC/opentitan/pull/18100) and [#18254](https://github.com/lowRISC/opentitan/pull/18254)).
   This change is intended to aid debugging when the ROM crashes.
   For instance, if the ROM silently failed on a physical chip, we could dump the chip info via JTAG and determine which Git revision the software came from.
-* Currently developing "ROM\_EXT bootstrap" feature, a recovery mode for reprogramming the flash via the SPI interface after manufacturing.
+* Developed "ROM\_EXT bootstrap" feature, a recovery mode for reprogramming the flash via the SPI interface after manufacturing.
   * Refactored existing ROM bootstrap into a library to enable code reuse (PR [#19155](https://github.com/lowRISC/opentitan/pull/19155)).
-  * Implementing new ROM\_EXT bootstrap with access controls that protect the flash regions that contain ROM\_EXT (WIP PR [#18929](https://github.com/lowRISC/opentitan/pull/18929)).
+  * Implemented new ROM\_EXT bootstrap with access controls that protect the flash regions that contain ROM\_EXT (PR [#18929](https://github.com/lowRISC/opentitan/pull/18929)).
-  * Also implementing a fuzzer that throws SPI commands at the bootstrap library (PR [#19194](https://github.com/lowRISC/opentitan/pull/19194)).
+  * Wrote a fuzzer that throws SPI commands at the bootstrap library (PR [#19194](https://github.com/lowRISC/opentitan/pull/19194)).

 <!--
 * Bazel work